DhineshL/tvservice/README.md

 # Tvservice

-provides information about a tvservice
+provides information about a tv show and recommends random tvshow

 ## Description